 See the spicy chicken chowder recipe card for quantities.
 Also, check the FAQ section to learn more about the Calabrian chili paste.

-Use the following step-by-step picture tutorial as a reference with cooking tips.
+Use the following step-by-step picture tutorial as a reference for cooking tips.

 To easily dice bacon, cut it while it is partially frozen.
 Learn more about this technique.
 Then, cook the bacon until it reaches a dark brown color.

-Add olive oil to the bacon oil and cook the chicken.
-Spread the chicken out evenly and let it sit to seal in the juices.
+Add olive oil to the bacon oil in the Dutch oven and cook the chicken.
+Spread the chicken out evenly and let it sit to brown.
+For golden browning, brown it in batches.

 Combining tomatoes, onion, celery, bell pepper, and garlic with thyme will create the aromatic base for the dish.